Palm Sunday of the Lord’s Passion (Year A)

 Reflect, today, upon the contrast of emotions from Palm Sunday through Good Friday.
 Ponder the fear, confusion and despair that many would have had as they saw Jesus murdered.
 Reflect, also, upon this being a divine act by which the Father permitted this grave suffering so as to use it for the greatest good ever known.
 The Lord gave His life freely and calls you to do the same.
 Reflect upon the cross in your life.
 Know that the Lord can use this for good, bringing forth an abundance of mercy through your free embrace as you offer it to Him as a willing sacrifice.
 Blessed Holy Week!
 Put your eyes upon the Lord’s Cross as well as your own.

-Lord, when I am tempted to despair, give me hope.
+My crucified Lord, when I am tempted to despair, give me hope.
 Help me to see your presence in all things, even in those things that are most troubling to me.
 May this Holy Week transform my darkest moments and weakness as I surrender all to You, my God.
 Jesus, I trust in You.

 Anointing the Feet of Jesus